saee-gore/Computer-Graphics-Design-3D-objects-with-OpenGL/README.md

        - Exits the application.

 ## How to run
-- Save the code in a file called 'Project.cpp'.
-- Save the 'myObjects2020.cpp' file in a file called 'myObjects2020.cpp' file.
-- Click on Run and the output will be displayed.
+- Save the file called 'Project.cpp' and then click on Run and the output will be displayed.
+- You can download the 'Project.exe' to view the output.

 ## How to exit the program
 - Click on 'q' on the keyboard.